• Latest

 While many different technologies can help frontline employees feel more engaged, some of the most popular include:

 1. Employee Self-Service Portals: These portals allow employees to access their records and information anytime, anywhere.
-This saves them time and gives them a sense of control and ownership over their own data.
+This saves them time and gives them a sense of control and ownership over their data.

 2. Mobile Apps: Mobile apps are a great way to keep employees connected to your company’s news and information, even on the go.
 They can also be used to access employee self-service portals and other tools.